 For commercial and industrial heat pump water heater activities involving decommissioning (activity 44A(i) and 44A(ii)), accredited persons, their installer, and the consumer will need to provide a declaration to us stating that the decommissioned product was not installed for the purposes of decommissioning it as part of this activity under the program.

-This declaration must be made:

-- by the installer and the energy consumer as part of the activity's VEEC assignment form - as part of an accredited person accepting the terms and conditions of their VEEC creation claim
+This declaration must be made by the installer and the energy consumer as part of the activity's VEEC assignment form.